 by Mike Meynell

-Here is a list of objects to view in the sky in September 2013:
+Here is a list of objects to view in the night sky during the Summer 2013:

 The presentation is shown in the video below.
 Watch it full screen to see the star maps clearly.
 Press the spacebar to pause and restart the video.
 If the video is not displayed correctly below, watch it on Vimeo here.